Introduction

 • spectral Doppler permits the graphical display of velocities over time

-• higher velocities = high-pitched sounds, lower velocities= low-pitched sounds
+• higher velocities = high-pitched sounds

-• during the examination, assess:
+• during the examination, assess the following parameters:

-• peak systolic velocity (PSV)
+• peak-systolic velocity (PSV)

 • end-diastolic velocity (EDV)